Professional Garbage Disposal Repair in Houston

 Leaks can also happen at the discharge drainpipe and dishwasher connection.
 The dishwasher connection may need the clamp tightened.
 In the case of the drainpipe, the bolts might just need to be tightened.

-Yet with these types of bolt tightenings and washer leaks, we recommend that you contact a professional such as Nick’s Plumbing and Sewer Services.
+Yet with these types of bolt tightenings and washer leaks, we recommend that you contact a professional such as Nick’s Plumbing Service.
 We have the correct tools to perform the task and ensure they’re done accurately.

 Smelly Garbage Disposal